-Prior to Clinical/Laboratory Experience
+Prior to Practicum Experience

-• Telephone faculty member and/or assigned clinical unit prior to scheduled clinical time.

-During a Scheduled Theory Class or Clinical Laboratory Practice:

-• Report illness to faculty member.
+- Telephone faculty member and/or assigned practicum unit prior to scheduled practicum time. - During a Scheduled Theory Class or Practicum Practice: - Report illness to faculty member.

-A student who has been absent for a significant health problem may be required to submit a physician's statement indicating the student is able to resume classroom, lab, and/or clinical practice activities.
+A student who has been absent for a significant health problem may be required to submit a physician's statement indicating the student is able to resume classroom, lab, and/or practicum activities.

-Following absences from the classroom, lab, or clinical experience a student's performance is evaluated by the teaching team according to the course outcomes.
-Requirements for making-up lab or clinical experiences, if needed, will be established by the teaching team.
+Following absences from the classroom, lab, or practicum experience a student's performance is evaluated by the teaching team according to the course outcomes.
+Requirements for making-up lab or practicum experiences, if needed, will be established by the teaching team.
 Arrangements to meet the course outcomes must be met before progression to the following semester.

-Bellin Health Employee Health Office
+Bellin Health Employee Health Office (EHS)

 Mailing Address: P.O.
 Box 23400 Green Bay, WI 54305-3400 Phone: (920) 433-3587 Fax: (920) 433-7997 (Your name and "Student" should be on each faxed page) Location: Bellin Hospital 744 S. Webster Avenue, Green Bay, WI.
-The Health Office is open during the following times: (depending upon staff availability): Monday -Friday 6:30 a.m 4:30p.m.
-(Closed holidays) Appointments are recommended except in urgent situations.
+Location: Bellin Hospital 744 S. Webster Avenue, Green Bay, WI.
+The Health Office is open during the following times: (depending upon staff availability): The Health Office is Monday -Friday open during the following times: (depending upon staff availability): 6:30 a.m 4:30p.m.
+(Closed holidays)